techone --service=cloud-migration

 How much does cloud migration cost?

 Depends on application complexity, data volume and number of integrations.
 A smaller application is a different scope than an enterprise system with multiple modules.
-Azure operating costs are typically lower than on-premises.
-We prepare a TCO analysis during a free initial consultation.
+Cloud operating costs are typically lower than on-premises.
+We discuss scope and estimated cost in an initial consultation.

 How long does cloud migration take?